Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 The well-known opening line brings an immediate exotic flavour to the mind of the reader.
-Xanadu is the real name of a now-ruined site in China, on the Mongolian Plateau, which encompasses the once capital city built by Kubla Khan (Kublai Khan), 13th century Mongol leader.
+Xanadu is the real name of a now-ruined site in China, on the Mongolian Plateau, which encompasses the once capital city built by Kubla Khan (Kublai Khan), a 13th-century Mongol leader.

 Coleridge as he sat and thought, inspired by the book of Samuel Purchas, used his opium-fueled imagination to invent other names and ideas as the poem progresses.

-Although the initial creating of this landscape allows the reader scope for visual imagining, the words pleasure, measureless and sunless add an extra dimension that is both romantic and intriguing.
+Although the initial creation of this landscape allows the reader scope for visual imagining, the words pleasure, measureless and sunless add an extra dimension that is both romantic and intriguing.

 This highly descriptive first stanza outlines a rich, mythical landscape created by a historical figure, Kubla Khan.
 Coleridge has used elements of fact and combined them with his own imaginings to paint what is a pastoral picture.